 The project that they have entitled L’Ature Appartment Paris (The Other Paris Apartment) was recently featured in the Italian Elle Décor, which showcased also some of their own furniture and lighting.

 Born in 1947, Jacques Garcia showed a talent for drawing objects of art at a young age.
-At the age of eight, he built and furnished his first structure at his grandparent’s home.
+At the age of eight, he built his first structure furnished at his grandparent’s home.
 Later on, he attended a school of interior design and completed his education in the applied arts.

-When he finished his education, he began working for a firm of contemporary architects and created the concepts for the interiors of the Tour Montparnasse in Paris, Le Méridien hotels, and the Royal Monceau à Paris.
-He was also the interior architect for the Hôtel Costes and Costes restaurants, the Hotel Majestic, and the restaurant Fouquet’s.
+When he finished his education, he began working for a firm of contemporary architects and created a concept for the interiors of the Tour Montparnasse in Paris, Le Méridien hotels, and the Royal Monceau à Paris.
+He was also the interior architect for the Hôtel Costes and Costes restaurants, the Hotel Majestic and the restaurant Fouquet’s.

-Jaques Grange is without a doubt one of the best interior designers and decorators in the world.
-Known for his exquisite style, characterized by a harmony between traditional and contemporary tastes, Grange is one of very few interior designers who received strict, classical education in the field.
+Jaques Grange is without doubt one of the best interior designers and decorators in the world.
+Known for his exquisite style, characterized by a harmony between traditional and contemporary tastes, Grange is one of very few interior designers who received strict classical education in the field.